ifgarces/IIS_servicios_base/README.md

 > Introducción a la Ingeniería en Software, Universidad de los Andes, 2021

 This project will use all systems as git submodules, for running them all easily with [`docker-compose`](https://docs.docker.com/compose/), a tool for managing multi-container Docker applications.
-This is much better than setting an rough command to run them one by one, and allows to restart them (or not) on failure, enhanced logging management, etc.
+This is much better than setting an rough command to run them one by one, and allows to restart them (or not) on crash, enhanced logging management, etc.

 ## Dependencies